BrettFraley/BrettFraley.github.io/_posts/2024-01-22-on-enabling-incredible-productivity-through -software-organization-and-simplicity.md

 __Lesson 1:__ Screw the list because I risk getting stuck in the middle of one of the sections and not moving onto the next until tomorrow, and tomorrow I can and should be working on something else!

-### The Need For Drive & Passion Amongst Lists of Tasks
+### The Need For Drive & Passion Amongst Mere Lists

 It's difficult to be inspired by mundane tasks.
 Either eliminate those tasks, automate them, or push through them in light of the greater end goal or the purpose of the task.
 Drive and passion for reaching a desired outcome can't